trekawek/coffee-gb/README.md

 ## Features

 * Cycle-exact Gameboy CPU emulation.
 Each opcode is split into a few micro-operations (load value from memory, store it to register, etc.) and each micro-operation is run in a separate CPU cycle.
-* Highly compatible (all the Blargg's tests are passed)
+* Quite compatible (all the Blargg's tests are passed, although some game still doesn't work)
 * GPU
 * Joypad
 * Timer
 * Sound
 * MBC1-5 support
 * Battery saves
+* Support for zipped ROMs
 * ROM-based compatibility tests run from Maven

 ## Running Blargg's tests